weiping-bj/Data-Transfer-Cost-on-AWS/Networking/ContentDelivery/ContentDelilvery-EN.md

 ![Global Accelerator Data Transfer Cost](png/02.GA.png)

-In the diagram, a company has deployed their applications on AWS IAD region, accelerated through GA for end users across worldwide.
+In this figure, a company has deployed their applications on AWS IAD region, accelerated through GA for end users across worldwide.
 The end-users are located in the United States (40%), Japan (30%), Australia (20%), and South Africa (10%).
 Depending on dominant direction of data traffic, the composition of the transfer cost calculation varies slightly.
 The following section shows an example of data transfer costs for a 1-hour period (data transfer surcharges are calculated on an hourly basis).

 ### 2.1 Data Transfer OUT is dominant direction